Worldline Review

 Pricing Details

 Two published pricing modes.
-Interchange++ (IC++): the merchant pays interchange (set by Visa/Mastercard, capped in EEA at 0.3% credit / 0.2% debit for consumer cards), plus the scheme fee (Visa/Mastercard network charge, 0.05-0.15% typical), plus a Worldline markup (negotiated, usually 0.2-0.6% for mid-market and below 0.2% for enterprise).
-Total realistic range: 1.0-2.5% for European consumer cards, 1.5-2.9% for commercial or non-EEA cards.
-Blended pricing is the alternative — a flat percentage that absorbs all components and protects against card-mix swings, typically 1.4-2.4% depending on volume and risk profile.
-Indicative scheme fee schedules are published per country (UK, Germany, France, Austria, Switzerland) which is unusually transparent for an enterprise PSP.
+Interchange++ (IC++): the merchant pays interchange (set by Visa/Mastercard, capped in the EEA at 0.3% credit / 0.2% debit for consumer cards), plus the scheme fee (the Visa/Mastercard network charge, 0.05-0.15% typical), plus a Worldline markup (negotiated, usually 0.2-0.6% for mid-market and below 0.2% for enterprise).
+The total realistic range is 1.0-2.5% for European consumer cards and 1.5-2.9% for commercial or non-EEA cards.
+Blended pricing is the alternative, a flat percentage that absorbs all components and protects against card-mix swings, typically 1.4-2.4% depending on volume and risk profile.
+Indicative scheme fee schedules are published per country (UK, Germany, France, Austria, Switzerland), which is unusually transparent for an enterprise PSP.
 FX markup runs 1-2.5%, on the higher end versus Adyen (0.6-1%) or Stripe (1%).
-Rolling reserve is normally not applied for low-risk merchants but high-risk segments face case-by-case reserves of 5-15% for 90-180 days.
-No setup fee for standard onboarding; integration fees apply for custom hardware or POS deployments.
-Realistic TCO for €1M monthly European card volume on IC++: €18,000-€28,000 in fees, before FX.
+Rolling reserve is normally not applied for low-risk merchants, but high-risk segments face case-by-case reserves of 5-15% for 90-180 days.
+There is no setup fee for standard onboarding, though integration fees apply for custom hardware or POS deployments.
+A realistic TCO for €1M monthly European card volume on IC++ is €18,000-€28,000 in fees, before FX.
 Current pricing, Q2 2026.

 Negotiation Tips

-If you're a regulated European retailer or travel operator and Worldline approves your application, push for IC++ rather than Blended — the transparency on the scheme fee component lets you spot where the markup actually sits.
-At €1M+ monthly, the Worldline markup should be sub-0.4% on European consumer cards.
-Anything higher and you're being quoted as a SMB.
-Do parallel quotes with Adyen and Stripe; their pricing for similar volume profiles is publicly comparable.
-For iGaming, don't waste cycles trying to negotiate Worldline pricing — focus on whether you can even get past the compliance review.
-For DACH operators specifically, evaluate Saferpay separately — it has different pricing logic than core Worldline.
-ANZ Worldline (Australia) has its own published SMB pricing that's more accessible than the enterprise Worldline tier.
+If you are a regulated European retailer or travel operator and Worldline approves your application, push for IC++ rather than Blended, since the transparency on the scheme fee component lets you spot where the markup actually sits.
+At €1M+ monthly, the Worldline markup should be sub-0.4% on European consumer cards, and anything higher means you are being quoted as a SMB.
+Do parallel quotes with Adyen and Stripe, since their pricing for similar volume profiles is publicly comparable.
+For iGaming, don't waste cycles trying to negotiate Worldline pricing; focus on whether you can even get past the compliance review.
+For DACH operators specifically, evaluate Saferpay separately, since it has different pricing logic than core Worldline.
+ANZ Worldline (Australia) has its own published SMB pricing that is more accessible than the enterprise Worldline tier.

 Speed & Settlement